Dqmino/EntitySerializer/README.md

 EntitySerializer entitySerializer = new EntitySerializer(this);
 ```

-Then make a variable, referencing the class EntityHolder:
+Then make a variable, referencing the class EntityHandler:

 ```Java
 private static EntityHandler handler;